 Discussion

 The determinants underlying the structure of a community of eight Tephritid fly species were deciphered.
 Modelling joint species abundances without accounting for any covariate (only intercepts and an offset) confirmed a major role of host use strategy on fly species abundances.
 Species abundances co-varied positively among generalists and among specialists and negatively between species from these two groups.
 Common responses to environmental factors may cause positive residual correlations in species abundances, while divergent responses will imply negative correlations, potentially leading to incorrect interpretations of species interactions (Ovaskainen et al. 2016, Dormann et al. 2018).
 Accounting for environmental covariates strongly improved model fit and made all residual covariances almost completely vanish, particularly among groups, suggesting that no important environmental factor structuring the community has been missed.
+Obtaining long-term abundance data on all a priori relevant species of a given community is rarely possible.
+Here over the study period, one other fruit fly species (Carpomya vesuviana) was mentioned locally.
+It was considered very rare and only present on Indian jujube (Ziziphus mauritiana) in dry low-elevation areas (Quilici & Jeuffrault 2001, Franck et al. 2017).
+It was not detected in the 204 jujube samples of the full dataset.
+Second, not all 108 plant species considered as potential hosts were included.
+To evaluate the effect of omitted plants, we conducted the analysis on all samples with GPS coordinates and at least 10 samples with emerging flies (6434 samples, 36 plant species including the 21 studied in the laboratory) and obtained strikingly similar results (model ranking, and estimates of regression coefficients, Appendix S3), comforting the idea that most relevant factors have been accounted for.

 Detection of competitive interactions